A Severed Head (film): Plot

 The story is set in and around London.

 Antonia is the pampered wife of an upper class wine merchant Martin Lynch-Gibbon.
 She tells her husband that she is in love with their best friend psychiatrist Palmer Anderson.
 Palmer and Antonia wish to deal with the situation in a civilized manner by remaining friends with Martin.

 Meanwhile, Martin tries to keep his mistress, Georgie Hands, a secret.

 Palmer's sister Honor Klein is met at a railway station by Martin instead of Palmer.
 Honor, who once taught Georgie at Oxford University, tells Palmer and Antonia about the affair between her former student and Martin.
 Honor then introduces Georgie to Martin's womanizing brother Alexander.
 This is just the start of the various liaisons.

 Martin visits his sculptor brother Alexander who lives in a large suburban villa.

 Georgie works with historic looms in the Royal College of Art in a room overlooking the Albert Memorial.

 Martin, Antonia, Palmer and Georgie go for a posh meal together.
 Georgie can't stand the arrangement and runs off.
 Martin goes home, and Honor is at the dinner table eating fruit.
 She has an unsheathed samurai sword.
 She demonstrates her skill with the sword.

 Martin finds Alexander and Georgie together in her college studio and gets annoyed.
 When Alexander leaves, he proposes to Georgie.
-When he goes home, Antonio and Antonia are in his bed.
+When he goes home, Alexander and Antonia are in his bed.
 They have a casual conversation.